AllenInstitute/pytic/README.md

 ## Example Code
 <a name="example_code"></a>

 Outlined in this section are several examples of how to use `PyTic` to control a __Pololu Tic Stepper Driver__.
-The objective of this section is to show the `PyTic` syntax used to implment the __Pololu Tic Stepper Driver C-API__ as opposed to detail each of the available functions.
+The objective of this section is to show the `PyTic` syntax used to implement the __Pololu Tic Stepper Driver C-API__ as opposed to detail each of the available functions.
 For a full list of commands, settings, and variable information please refer to either the [Pololu Tic Manual][pololu_tic_manual], the [Pololu Tic C-API][tic_h], or this package's source code.

 ### Simple Program
 <a name="simple_program"></a>